 Since the onset of the COVID-19 pandemic, the United Nations Office for South-South Cooperation (UNOSSC) has remained active in lending assistance to its partners.
-In a spirit of solidarity and cooperation, UNOSSC at both global and regional levels, has been actively assessing needs around the Global South, exploring and sourcing medical personal protective equipment (PPE) suppliers information through partners networks, sharing of knowledge and best practices, and has been urging strong international solidarity and support among governments and people as it responds to the outbreak.
+In the spirit of solidarity and cooperation, UNOSSC at both global and regional levels, has been actively assessing needs in the Global South, facilitating connections, including sourcing medical personal protective equipment (PPE) suppliers information through partners networks, sharing knowledge and best practices, and urging strong international solidarity and support among governments and people as we respond to the outbreak.